ryanchankh/ryanchankh.github.io/_pages/about.md

 I am a third-year Electrical and Systems Engineering PhD student at University of Pennsylvania, supervised by Prof. René Vidal.
 I am supported by Dean’s Fellowship at UPenn and NSF Graduate Research Fellowship.
 I received my BA in Applied Mathematics from University of California, Berkeley, and was a machine learning researcher at Lawrence Livermore National Lab.

 My research interests center on the development of trustworthy machine learning systems.
-From small-scale medical problems to large-scale multi-modal challenges, the goal is to not only understand modern deep learning on both theoretical and practical fronts, but also make them implementable, accessible, and intuitive to those who rely on such systems.
+From small-scale medical problems to large-scale multi-modal challenges, the goal is to not only understand modern deep learning on both theoretical and practical fronts, but also ensure they are implementable, accessible, and intuitive to those who rely on such systems.
 I build frameworks and algorithms that imposes well-structured assumptions about the data, makes use of interpretable features, and generate human-aligned explanations.

 Feel free to contact me for potential collaborations and discussions.